 - Make ownership clear, and consider product-mode over projects

 - Write code that is easy to delete, not easy to extend (recommended reading).

 Solving problems is fun—usually more fun than planning.
 But you might find yourself jumping into solution-mode before understanding the problem.
+This can also happen when leadership above you commands you or your team to do a certain task without a clear why.
 Instead, incorporate asking questions: